scalameta/metals/docs/build-tools/gradle.md

 ```

 Now we can run `gradle bloopInstall`, which will create a Bloop configuration
 files.

-This will enable us to work with Metals and most features will work, but
+This will enable us to work with Metals and all features should work.

+However, for all versions before and including 0.7.6 we need a couple more
+steps.

-for everything to work properly we need to also add the SemanticDB plugin.
-This
+First, we need to add the SemanticDB plugin.
+This can be done by adding a couple
-can be done by adding a couple of options to the scala compiler:
+of options to the Scala compiler:

 ```groovy
 allprojects {